3obby/ai/README.md

 - **Community Features**: User voting on feature requests and community ideas
 - **Progress System**: Token burning tracking with detailed statistics
 - **Customization**: Extensive options for personalizing companions and interactions
+- **File Sharing**: Upload and share documents, images, and other files with AI companions

 ## 🚀 Operational Features